ppi/docs/en/book/getting_started.rst

 Downloading PPI
 ---------------

-You can download the ppi skeletonaapp from the `PPI Homepage <http://www.ppi.io/>`_.
+You can download the PPI skeletonaapp from the `PPI Homepage <http://www.ppi.io/>`_.
 If you just want everything in one folder ready to go, you should choose the **"ppi skeletonapp with vendors"** option.

 If you are comfortable with using **git** then you can download the **"skeleton app without vendors"** option and run the following commands: